Plan Your Dive and Dive Your Plan

 The powers to be realised this and began producing methods and products capable of multi-level diving.
 Thus today we have dive computers making our scuba diving adventures in Malaysia even more enjoyable.
 Dive computers in general work by calculating your depth and time every 10 to 20 seconds (depending upon model and user preferences).
 As your depth changes your console or wrist-mounted dive computer recalculates and updates its display showing you a new NDL (no decompression dive limit or time).
 You may be at 30 metres, and your dive computer tells you that you have 9 minutes of NDL left before surfacing.
 But then you ascend (slowly of course) to 13 metres and now after a few seconds, your dive computer is displaying 45 minutes of NDL.
 This is because of the sampling rate and recalculations it is performing.

 You still need to plan your dives | Dive Computer Malaysia

-Depending upon model, dive computers can record and store your diving history for many days, seasons or even years.
-Some connect to PC/Mac's allowing log book downloading or sharing on your social media.
+Depending upon the model, dive computers can record and store your diving history for many days, seasons or even years.
+Some connect to PC/Mac’s allowing log book downloading or sharing on your social media.
 Dive computers can cope with Air, Nitrox or even Trimix depending upon model and your training level.